 When Will I Feel a Difference?

 If you’re not feeling any different right after starting on probiotics, you’re not alone.
-For many folks it takes some time to see results.
-Don’t worry, not feeling a change right away doesn’t necessarily mean that your probiotics aren’t doing anything for you.
+For many folks it takes some time to properly fortify their microbial communities.
+Don’t worry, not feeling a change right away doesn’t necessarily mean that your probiotics aren’t doing anything for you.*

-The first thing you’ll want to do if you’re not seeing results is relax, and know that you are on the right path.
-Probiotics are similar to vitamins in that they build up in the body over time, and it can take anywhere from two weeks to multiple months before the benefits of a healthy gut make themselves apparent.
+The best thing to do in these early days is relax, and know that you are on the right path.
+Probiotics are similar to vitamins in that they build up in the body over time, and it can take anywhere from two weeks to multiple months before your new microbial friends gain a real foothold in your gut.*

-Once you’re certain you’re taking a probiotic that safely transports the maximum numbers of friendly gut bugs to where they belong, you can trust that those helpful microbes are enhancing your wellness in countless ways including:
+Once you’re certain you’re taking a probiotic that supports the growth of friendly gut bugs where they belong, you can trust that those helpful microbes are supporting your wellness in countless ways including supporting:*

 Can I Take More Than One Probiotic at a Time?

 Yes!
-It’s absolutely safe to take more than one probiotic supplement daily, and it can be very beneficial to take a few complementary formulas at the same time.
+It’s generally safe to take more than one probiotic supplement daily, and it can be beneficial to take a few complementary formulas at the same time.*

 To help your body adjust smoothly to all the microbial renovation, we recommend introducing only one probiotic formula at a time and then waiting at least a week before adding another one to the mix.*